 We face certain risks and uncertainties, which are present in many emerging medical device companies.
-At June 30, 2011, we had an accumulated deficit of \$108.9 million.
+At September 30, 2011, we had an accumulated deficit of \$115 million.
 We have not commercialized our principal product, MelaFind®.
-We anticipate that we will continue to incur net losses for the foreseeable future as we pursue the regulatory approvals for MelaFind®, continue to develop the MelaFind® system, expand our corporate infrastructure, and prepare for the potential commercial launch of MelaFind®.
-We do not expect to generate significant product revenue until we are successful in obtaining PMA approval and/or CE Marking for MelaFind®.
+We anticipate that we will continue to incur net losses for the foreseeable future as we continue to develop the MelaFind® system, expand our corporate infrastructure, and prepare for the commercial launch of MelaFind® in the first quarter of 2012.